Hospital Ethics Committee

 People often tell the ethics consultation service that they wish they had requested a consultation sooner.
 If you think a consultation might be helpful, or just have a question about consultations, feel free to call and ask.
 It may be helpful to keep in mind that it can take some time (later that day or the next day) for the assigned consultant to respond to your request.
 That means that we cannot typically offer consultations on an emergency basis, such as requests made the day of discharge or an hour before a family meeting.
 The timing issue often arises because our ethics consultation service is staffed by health and ethics professionals who volunteer for this service in addition to their full time positions within the institution.

 Are there times it is better to contact other hospital resources?

 Yes, if you want to report poor medical treatment or have a financial or legal question or concern, please contact Patient Relations 984-974-5006.
 Our services help with difficult ethical decision making but do not offer remediation or other legal or financial solutions.

 How do I make a request?

-If your call goes to our voice mail box during the day (or evenings and weekends), leave your name and a number to reach you.
 It is helpful, but not required, to include the patient’s name and a brief account of the issue you would like to discuss.
 It will speed our processes if you will spell your last name and that of the patient.
 (We cannot respond to requests without the name and contact information for the person requesting the consultation.)